appgate/terraform-provider-appgatesdp/website/docs/index.html.markdown

 ## Authentication

-The AppGate provider offers a flexible means of providing credentials for authentication.
+The Appgate provider offers a flexible means of providing credentials for authentication.
 The following methods are supported, in this order, and explained below: